Anderson acceleration with approximate calculations: applications to scientific computing: Introduction

-Since the theoretical bounds are defined in terms of quantities that are not always easily computable, we also propose heuristics that are inexpensive to compute while still maintaining a close relation to the rigorous theoretical estimates.
-The heuristics allow to dynamically adjust the accuracy in the AAR calculations without introducing additional computational overhead.
+Since the theoretical bounds are defined in terms of quantities that are not always easily computable, we also propose computationally inexpensive heuristics while still maintaining a close relation to the rigorous theoretical estimates.
+The heuristics allow to dynamically adjust the accuracy in the AAR calculations {with minimal} computational overhead.
 We combine the heuristics with a check on the monotonic reduction of the residual norm across two consecutive Anderson mixing steps to ensure that the accuracy reduction in the AAR calculations does not compromise the convergence of the numerical scheme.
 The monotonicity check allows one to replace the tight theoretical bound with an empirical one, and dynamically tighten the tolerance of inexact calculations if non-monotonicity of the residual norm is observed across two consecutive AA steps.

 In the numerical sections, we assess the effectiveness of our heuristics using two different approaches to inject inaccuracies into AAR.
-The first approach injects error in the evaluations of the fixed-point operator, and the heuristics are used to dynamically adjust the magnitude of the error injected.
+The first approach injects error in the evaluations of the fixed-point operator, and the heuristics are used to dynamically adjust the magnitude of the injected error.
 The second approach projects the least-squares problem in the Anderson mixing computation onto a subspace, and the heuristics are used to dynamically adjust the dimension of projection subspace.
 Numerical results confirm that using approximate calculations to solve the least-squares {problem} for AA saves computational time without sacrificing convergence to a desired accuracy.
 The proposed method has appealing properties for HPC since it reduces computational requirements, inter-process communications, and storage requirements to solve least-squares {problem} in AA when the fixed-point operator is distributed across multi-node processors.